STMicroelectronics/STM32Cube_MCU_Overall_Offer/README.md

 ## STM32Cube MCU Components

-As mentioned above, the STM32Cube Components is an alternative delivery model to the STM32 Packages.
-In this case, each module is delivered as individual repos, allowing the customer to select and download only the pertinent features.
+As mentioned above, the STM32Cube MCU Components are an **alternative** delivery model to the MCU Firmware _monolithic_ offer.
+Each software component is delivered in a dedicated repository, allowing users to select and download only those relevant to their application needs.

-* Components available today: CMSIS - HAL/LL - BSP - Base MW (USB, FatFS, FreeRTOS, LwIP)
-* Components upcoming: Other MW - Utilities

-In each module README file you will find the cross compatibility information.
-When all modules will be available a set of new Manifest files (series by series) will be proposed to drive the user.
+Care must be taken regarding the **cross-compatibility** of components.
+Please refer to the README.md file in each repository for details.

 ### STM32Cube CMSIS